AydenSF/Obsidian_BU/CCvault/Landing/Read Me.md

 This vault is for my notes on topics.
 These could be from anything from games to school.

+# Similar File and Folder Names
+Git will not upload empty folder and Obsidian can not point to folders.
+So you may see a file in the folder with the same name.

 # Class Description
 This may have a class tag eg. Class III.
 This is not a rating of the topics difficulty (directly at least) more of a vague idea of how much other content is needed or used in it.